-A low-code workflow application allows customers to design their own workflow process and then execute those processes within a common and often sharable interface.
-The low-code terminology means that with a very basic understanding of data, you can design and implement your own workflows to use within the company.
-This puts process optimization in the hands of every user!
+When they do this, maritime professionals can execute those processes within a common, sharable interface.
+Low-code terminology simply means that, with a very basic understanding of data, you can design and implement your own workflows.
+This puts process-optimization in the hands of every user!

 5 reasons why a workflow application makes sense for managing marine supply chains:

-- Visibility – Best-in-class workflows allow multiple companies or departments to work together without sacrificing privacy.
-This communal process visibility ensure all your stakeholders are operating on the same page eliminating long communication chains
+- Visibility.
+Best-in-class workflows allow companies or departments to work together.
+Privacy is not sacrificed.
+This communal process ensures all your stakeholders are operating on the same page.
+This will eliminate long, communication chains

-- Efficiency – Companies that have adopted workflows for key processes have completely eliminated emails and XLS from parts of the business.
-This has been seen to help teams save up to 40% of their day in the email and data process!
+- Efficiency.
+Companies that adopt workflows for key processes completely eliminate emails and XLS from parts of the business.
+This helps teams save up to 40% of their day in the email and data process!

 Maritime examples of workflows that are perfect for a low-code application like Voyager Portal

-Almost anything can be turned into a workflow but some of the most common processes include:
+While almost anything can become a workflow, some of the most common processes include: